awslabs/benchmark-ai/docs/RFCs/DLAMI_bare_metal_executor.md

 ### How do we ensure the ssh-communication?

 * We create a security group for every job.
-* We deploy a key to allow nodes to communicate
+* We deploy a key to allow nodes to communicate in cloud-init (https://cloudinit.readthedocs.io/en/latest/topics/examples.html#configure-instances-ssh-keys)

 ## Metrics